 WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater IE_EA_G_008 Owenadher_0 10 Dodder_040 Dodder_050 Grand Canal Main Line Consider if your activity could affect water clarity, temperature, salinity, oxygen levels, nutrients or microbial patterns continuously for longer than a spring neap tidal cycle (about 14 days)?
 No. Chapter 13 (Water) n Volume 2 of this EIAR concludes that following the implementation of design and mitigation measures, there are no significant impacts during construction or operation No. No discharge to Groundwater N/A not tidal Consider if your activity is in a water body with a phytoplankton status of moderate, poor or bad?
 No. Phytoplankton status or potential is good.
 N/A Consider if your activity is in a water body with a history of harmful algae?
-ND (Not determined) If your activity uses or releases chemicals (for example through sediment disturbance or building works) consider if the chemicals are on the Environmental Quality Standards Directive (EQSD) list?
+ND (Not determined)) If your activity uses or releases chemicals (for example through sediment disturbance or building works) consider if the chemicals are on the Environmental Quality Standards Directive (EQSD) list?
 Yes.
 During construction there is potential for accidental release of chemicals which are on the EQSD list (e.g., hydrocarbons); however, with the implementation of control and mitigation measures outlined in the SWMP there will be no significant impacts.
-No substances on the EQSD list will be released during operation No. No discharge to Groundwater. chemicals which however, with th outlined in the S are on the EQSE in implementation WMP there will be potential for accide D list (e.g., hydroca of control and mit e no significant im be released during arbons); igation measures pacts.
+No substances on the EQSD list will be released during operation No. No discharge to Groundwater. chemicals which however, with th outlined in the S are on the EQSC e implementation WMP there will be potential for accide of list (e.g., hydroca of control and miti e no significant imp be released during urbons); igation measures pacts.
 No

 WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater IE_EA_G_008 Owenadher_0 10 Dodder_040 Dodder_050 Grand Canal Main Line If your activity has a mixing zone (like a discharge pipeline or outfall) consider if the chemicals released are on the Environmental Quality Standards Directive (EQSD) list?
 No. The discharge of surface water during operation from the Proposed Scheme will not include any EQSD list substances.
 No. No discharge to groundwater.
-5 er during operation any EQSD list sul Consider if ancillary sources of discharge contribute to water quality status (e.g. UWWTP Storm Water Overflow (SWO), Combined Sewer Overflow (CSO) etc.) Yes.
-The study area is known to contain sources of known pressures including UWWTP SWOs and a number of Industrial Licensed Emissions.
-See Chapter 13 (Water) in Volume 2 of this EIAR for further information.
-However, the Proposed Scheme does not include any new discharge points and will not impact the flow or volume of current surface water drainage.
+3 er during operation any EQSD list sub Consider if ancillary sources of discharge contribute to water quality status (e.g. UWWTP Storm Water Overflow (SWO), Combined Sewer Overflow (CSO) etc.) Yes.
+The study area of Industrial Licensed However, the Proposition volume of current su d Emissions.
+See Ch sed Scheme does no napter 13 (Water) i ot include any new in Volume 2 of this s EIAR for further i nformation.